 Does the level of exposure (high versus low) to paint matter?

 Like other exposures, the amount (level) and duration (time) is important in thinking about risk.
-However, unlike medicines, the exact level of paint exposure is usually not known.
+However, unlike medication, the exact level of paint exposure is usually not known.
 In general, an ongoing exposure through a work setting would likely give a higher total exposure than a one-time household exposure.
 Smell is not a good measure of the level of exposure.

-- Do not eat or drink while painting.
+- Not eating or drinking while painting.

 - The Environmental Protection Agency (EPA) has a booklet with healthy tips for indoor painting at: https://www.cpsc.gov/s3fs-public/painting.pdf.

 I work as a painter.
 Can my work increase the chance of birth defects or other pregnancy problems?

 Organic solvents are ingredients in paint that have been the most studied during pregnancy.
 However, the term “organic solvents” is used to describe many different chemicals, so it’s hard to know which exact chemical(s) may increase the chance of problems in a pregnancy.
 These studies usually combine the outcomes of pregnancies of painters, printers, chemists, factory workers, and laboratory technicians, all with different, extra chemical exposures.
 Some of these studies suggest a possible small chance of miscarriage and/or birth defects, while other studies show no higher chance for these problems.